ramofabian/aws-bootcamp-cruddur-2023/journal/week0.md

 Please find below the rule create  as "Monitor_health_issues" under "default" buses which is the only free tier and the aws pattern as "aws.health":
 <p align="center"><img src="assets/week0/Amazon EventBridge_2.png" alt="accessibility text"></p>

-Here belo you will find the tagets created to store and monitor the logs events and send the sns notifications:
+Here below you will find the targets created to store and monitor the logs events and send the sns notifications:
 <p align="center"><img src="assets/week0/Amazon EventBridge_1.png" alt="accessibility text"></p>

 ### 4. Review all the questions of each pillars in the Well Architected Tool (No specialized lens)